GUEST BLOGGER: Gayle Ely, Founder of Total Life Leadership, is an Executive Coach, Trainer, and Facilitator

 Teams make decisions all the time.
 Some decisions are easy; some not so much.
 When teams are in the process of deciding whether to make a change, someone may suggest creating a pros and cons list.
 This can be a very useful exercise, however, I find that such lists don’t take into account all the dimensions of a decision.

 Enter the Pain/Gain Decision-Making tool.
 I was first introduced to this simple tool, during my coach certification training.
-It has revolutionized decision-making for both teams and individuals.
+It has revolutionized team decision-making for both teams and individuals.

 The Pain/Gain tool is a 4-quadrant grid used to evaluate the pain and gain of both making and of not making a change.
 For example, a team may be trying to decide whether to move to a new project management platform.

 Here’s how to create and use the Pain/Gain tool

 - Start by creating a grid with four quadrants, labeling the columns “Pain” and “Gain” and the rows “Current” and “Future”.

 - In the top left square, describe the pain of the current situation.
 Identify such things as what pain the current situation is creating, what about the current situation isn’t working, what is missing from the current situation, and the impact the current situation is having on the team and those who engage with the team.

 - In the bottom right square, describe the gain of making a change.
 Identify such things as the benefits to be gained from making a change, why the benefits are important, and how the team and those who engage with the team will benefit.